Do you need insurance to rent a flat?

 A brief introduction to leaseholds and freeholds

 As a leaseholder, you will pay a fee to the owner of the freehold, sometimes called a service charge.
 This tends to be your contribution towards the upkeep and maintenance of the building outside of your flat.
 This may include the cleaning and supply of electricity to shared areas, such as landings and corridors, looking after shared outdoor areas such as gardens, steps and pathways, lift maintenance, roof repairs and so on.
+Its important to understand the laws around your leasehold.
+Once you know the type of lease you have, you can then get quotes for leasehold buildings insurance or freeholder insurance.
+Our guide further explains who is responsible for buildings insurance on a leasehold property, handy to know before you start obtaining quotes.

-Who is responsible for buildings insurance?
+Who is responsible for buildings insurance on a flat?

 As the freeholder is responsible for looking after the building as a whole, it follows that they are also responsible for taking out buildings insurance.
 This is normally the main aspect of landlord insurance.
 It is definitely worth checking that you are covered by the freeholder’s building insurance to make sure this is the case.
 However, as a general rule, if you own the leasehold on a flat but not the freehold on the building, you do not need to take out building insurance for flats.